nfomon/shok/features.md

 General-purpose scripting languages, conversely, tend to be very poor environments for running programs interactively.

-lush takes a different approach in order to minimize the trade-off.
+lush takes a different approach in order to minimize this trade-off.
 The key is to provide a simple syntax with which to switch between the command invocation shell and the embedded scripting language.
 When the two modes are complementary, an elegant user experience emerges.